woelper/cortexa/README.md

 - Serverless/Private.
 The data stays on your computer (either in browser session or on disk)
 - Notes can have deadlines.
 While this is nothig new, deadlines can be `None` (constantly remind), on a `Date`, and `Periodic`, such as "Take the trash out every Wednesday.
 Notes will shift priorities in respect to their `Deadline`.
+- Notes have a priority.
+It's multiplied by deadlines, so your notes will be re-arranging with time.